murchandamus/murch.one/content/posts/responding-fyookball.md

 As the model on which Fyookball is basing their calculations is already far-fetched, I will not bother addressing the math.

-*This article was originally [published](https://murchandamus.medium.com/i-have-just-read-jonald-fyookballs-article-https-medium-com-jonaldfyookball-mathematical-fd112d13737a) on my medium page on 2017-06-27.
-You may refer to the original post to read the comments from that time.*